Indicative annual fees are based on a full year full time load (80 units). Find out more about fees

-Requirements for qualification of this award include completion of at least 12 weeks of industrial experience of a nature acceptable to the Faculty Board.
-Students are encouraged to obtain and to report on a substantial block of this experience at one time but several shorter periods not less than 2 weeks duration will be accepted.
+Requirements for qualification of this award include completion of at least 12 weeks of industrial experience of a nature acceptable to the College Board.
+Students are encouraged to obtain and to report on a substantial block of this experience at one time, but several shorter periods, of not less than 2 weeks duration, will be accepted.
 Further information on industrial experience is available here.

 This program is accredited by Engineers Australia, and other affiliated international organisations, through the Washington Accord.
 Students who successfully complete the program are eligible to apply for membership to Engineers Australia.